BUSINESS CRIME PREVENTION

 Business Security Surveys:

 Every business owner is concerned with the security of their business.
 Let Vandalia’s Crime Prevention Officer help you!
 With a thorough security survey, the Crime Prevention Officer can offer suggestions to improve the security of your office.
-In less than an hour, the CPO will inspect your windows and doors, locking devices, lighting and exterior landscaping -- giving you helpful advice to make your business a more secure place.To schedule a Business Security Survey, contact Vandalia’s Crime Prevention Officer, David Craine, at 415-2272 or email@example.com.
+In less than an hour, the CPO will inspect your windows and doors, locking devices, lighting and exterior landscaping -- giving you helpful advice to make your business a more secure place.To schedule a Business Security Survey, contact Vandalia’s Crime Prevention Officer, Doug Nagel, at 415-2272 or email@example.com.

 Bad Check Policy: